contiv/contiv.github.io/websrc/source/documents/tutorials/contiv-policy.md

 ```

 Now check that from epgB, only TCP 8001 port is open.
-To test this, Let us run iperf on BContainer and
+To test this, let's run `iperf` on BContainer and
-verify using nc utility on AContainer.
+verify using the `nc` utility on AContainer.

 ```